 Not dissimilar to Foursomes but the only difference is that both players hit a tee shot.

-The team then choose the best shot of the pair and then play alternate shots, until the completion of the hole.
+The team then chooses the best shot of the pair and then plays alternate shots, until the completion of the hole.

 This can be a quick game, as there will be a reduced number of shots taken per player over the course of the 18 holes.